 The Sitka Arts and Science Festival is located on the historic Sheldon Jackson Campus in the picturesque coastal community of Sitka, Alaska.
 Spectacular views of the surrounding ocean and mountains, as well as easy access to the nearby trails, provide an ideal setting for a relaxing and engaging experience.
 Dormitories, dining hall, classrooms, art studios, and the Hames Center, a gym and wellness center, are all located on site.
 Throughout the year, dozens of events and programs are hosted on campus.
 In addition to the Sitka Fine Arts Camp, the campus is home to the Hames Center, Sitka Sound Science Center, Sheldon Jackson Museum, and Sitka Summer Music Festival.
 Sitka National Historical Park is our next door neighbor.

 Complimentary airport shuttles are provided for all guests staying on campus who arrive and depart on official program arrival and departure days.

-If you prefer luxury accommodations, visit sitka.org for lodging options or call (800) 557-4852
+If you prefer off-site accommodations, see visitsitka.org for lodging options or call (907) 747-8604.

-North Pacific Hall Dormitory
+Sweetland Hall Dormitory

-Dorm Room Options (dining hall meals included)
+Housing Options (dining hall meals included)

 Individual Meal prices

 Please note that the dining hall menu items may contain allergens such as milk (dairy), eggs, fish, shellfish, tree nuts, peanuts, wheat (gluten) and soybeans, and there may be a risk of contamination or cross-contact.
+Meals are non-refundable.

-Sitka Fine Arts Camp offers complimentary shuttle service to and from the Sitka airport or ferry terminal on all program arrival and departure dates for students who are booked for campus lodging.
+Sitka Fine Arts Camp offers complimentary shuttle service to and from the Sitka airport or ferry terminal on all program arrival and departure dates for participants who are booked for campus lodging.
 Shuttle service for additional guests on program arrival and departure days is $15.

 Our goal is to meet your needs.
 Let us know if you have physical limitations for walking, stairs, vision, etc. or if we can help make your stay more comfortable.

 Pets and service animals